Social Media Platforms: Setting up Your Company for Success

-With Social signals becoming more and more of a factor for search ranking and with the added benefit of increased link building (although some would speculate the benefit is collateral), Social Media is an area of search you don’t want to ignore.
+With Social signals becoming more and more of a factor for search ranking and with the added benefit of increased link building (although some would speculate the benefit is collateral), Social Media platforms are an area of search you don’t want to ignore.
 There are many opinions on the subject as it pertains to “no-follow links”, what value social traffic has in SEO, and what impact it has on domain authority.
 But as we do competitive analysis, professionals in the SEO industry notice a common thread—websites that dominate social typically do better in search.

 In this article, we’ll focus on a few of the major social networks but keep in mind there may be many others that fit your market closer and offer more value.